 Making Private Rooms

 Setting Up a Default Room

-Handling Messages from Outside the Room

 Introduction

 Socket.IO uses namespaces to keep separate types of messages from colliding with each other.
 Using namespaces, we can be sure that our applications are listening for the correct events.

 We can also define arbitrary rooms that our sockets can join or leave.
 These rooms restrict who receives messages to only the interested parties.